ying-teaching/rn/docs/ch01/README.md

 - Simple declarative UI and functional programming paradigm: learn once, write anywhere.
 - Native UI: a set of platform agnostic native components that map to platform-specific UI views.

 Though RN encourages you to use different native components for different mobile operating systems (iOS and Android), it is one step closer to "write once, run anywhere" because iOS and Android has many shared React components.
-To make it fun, you can use render your RN application to Web thus your Web, iOS and Android can share the same code base.
+To make it fun, you can use render your RN application to Web and desktop thus your Web, iOS and Android, Windows + macOS can share the same code base.

-Additionally, you can use RN to develop Windows or MacOS desktop applicatoins.
-Please check the Microsoft [React Native for Windows + macOS](https://microsoft.github.io/react-native-windows/) website for details.

 ## 3 Hello World